Vishwa Yoga

 Teach It!

 Nervous?
 Don't be.
 A practice teach should not be considered as a test or a performance.
 It is simply an opportunity to sharpen and ground your abilities, to "get your feet wet", and experiment with how you will give your yogic gifts to the world; whether as a formal teacher, or not.
 Rest assured, all feedback will come to you in a safe and supportive atmosphere.
+In fact, creating a safe and supportive atmosphere is a huge part of the training.

 It often happens that during or shortly after a practice teach has been completed that a student begins to open up to the reality that they " do " have certain gifts to share with the world.
 And as we often repeat to our students: "There is only one person who can share your gifts with the world!"
 But, frankly, there are many other trainings wherein this is not the case.
-You are instructed to perform only a certain set of yoga postures and techniques, and they must be done according to an ambiguous standard that usually will not work for a large percentage of diverse body-mind types out there.
+You are instructed to perform only a certain set of yoga postures or practices and they must be done according to an ambiguous standard -that usually will not work for a large percentage of diverse body-mind types out there.
 Therein we find the difference between being an Instructor and a teacher, the difference between cultivating and manifesting your own unique gifts -and to a diverse student body- or administering a rote routine for a specific population.
 In other words, not learning how to cultivate and share your own unique gifts is very limiting to both your own scope and to other scopes of people that yoga could be reaching.

 For those who DO wish to teach formally...